Convincing Someone to Go to Rehab

-If you’re asking yourself how to convince someone to go to rehab, you’re certainly not alone.
+If you’re asking yourself how to convince someone with alcohol or drug abuse issues to go to rehab, you’re certainly not alone.

 The most recent National Survey on Drug Use and Health (NSDUH 2020) shows that over 40 million adults in the United States have substance use disorder.
-Even more distressingly, most estimates show a huge treatment gap, with only one in ten people needing addiction treatment getting the help they need.
+Even more distressingly, most estimates show a huge treatment gap, with only one in ten people needing help for alcohol or drug abuse getting the help they need.

-How do you convince someone to go to rehab, then?
+So how do you convince someone to go to rehab?

 1. Learn as much as possible about addiction

-2. Don’t delay acting and don’t wait for your loved one to hit rock bottom
+2. Don’t delay acting and don’t wait for your loved one’s addiction to hit rock bottom

 3. Plan an intervention with professional help if required